Sulion/working-hours/README.md

 * What are statistical properties of the data?
 Is there some standard patterns we could cover with enumerations?
 * What is more computationally harder - produce and transfer data or process it?

 All those questions I would have asked in a real project.
-However, this one is a test assignment.
+Perhaps, it's really hard to produce this data and relatively easy to process.
+Or any alterations in format will result in significant performance degradation.
+Who knows?

+However, let's make an *assumption*: there are lots of such data and we want to _reduce_ how much network traffic we consume.

-I will list things that are not right about this format from the point of view of its consumer
+I will list things that are not right about this format from the point of view of its consumer:

-* Day of the weeks in lowercase - it's easier to parse UPPERCASE strings or numbers
+* Making `open` and `close` events two objects makes little sense to consumer, as you can't close anything without it opening first.
 * Too verbose.
 To list a single period one needs at least 60-65 bytes.
 * Too prone to corruption.
 ** It's too easy to miss one "open" or one "close" section